uon-hci/tools/docs/docs/SHP-course.md

 - **Data entry and screening**: conversion from questionnaire to usable data.

 There are also many factors to take into consideration to make sure people fill the questionnaire appropriately to obtain good data.
 Generally, people might not be aware of specific aspects of a task (they don't realize everything they do, and how) or not recall certain information about a task (frequency, exposure).
 The time since exposure may also affect what can be observed as memory could be altered.
 Finally, observers and participants can have differences in their understanding and perception of certain aspects.

+**SOURCE**:

+- "Most practitioners and researchers describe questionnaires as tools to gather information that is not readily accessible by examining an individual’s performance or behavior" (Moroney and Cameron, 2016),
+- Example of question wording: impact of the verb (context of a car accident: smashed/collided/bumped/hit/contacted, each lead to different interpretation of the speed of the cars when the accident occured, impact on the mental model), (Loftus and Palmer, 1974),
+- *Perceived affordances* and *cultural conventions* associated with Web site use,
+- Kilograms/Pounds confusion in top 10 patient safety concern by the ECRI Institute (2015)
+- "*If a questionnaire is to be a conversation, the designer and the respondent need to establish a relationship*" (Moroney and Cameron, 2016)

 ### Interview